-The benefits of geothermal heating in Franklin, NC are extensive.
+The benefits of geothermal heating in Franklin, Cashiers, and Highlands, NC are extensive.
 Geothermal heating is an environmentally friendly, low-energy, and minimal maintenance heating solution that absorbs heat from the earth and distributes it to heat your home or office.
 These systems can far outlast a typical forced air system and can work efficiently up to 25 years for pump and mechanics and 50 for lines.
-To discuss whether geothermal heating is right for your Franklin, NC home, call us at 828-349-4662.
+To discuss whether geothermal heating is right for your Franklin, Cashiers, and Highlands, NC home, call us at 828-229-2727.

 While geothermal heating is more expensive initially than common heating systems, the benefits are extensive.